About Our Dairy

 What do we do?

 Heritage Farms is a Raw Milk Dairy located in Cuero, Texas.
 We are a Texas State Licensed Grade A Dairy.
 We raise and milk A2/A2 Registered Jersey Cows.
-We are a pasture-based farm that feeds an Organic, non-GMO grain at milking.
-During the winter months we feed Bermuda hay as a supplement.
-During any given time, we will have only 12 to 15 cows in milk allowing us to develop a quality product.
+We are a pasture-based dairy and never skim off any cream.
+During any given time, we will have only 8 to 10 cows in milk making us a big homestead with alot of family milk cows and not a scaled down commercial dairy.

 Heritage Farms also provides private and group classes allowing people to learn skills to better become “from scratch” cooks.
 Crystal offers classes ranging from sourdough to sauerkraut, with hands on classes and community support.